PhantomInsights/subreddit-analyzer/README.md

 On the following sections we will continue resampling our dates and creating some nice looking plots.

-REmember, the most important part was to set a `dateimeindex`.
+Remember, the most important part was to set a `datetimeindex`.

 ### Weekday Distribution